 Loss of Muscle Mass

 Testosterone plays a major role in the development of muscle mass.
-If your muscles noticeably decrease in size or your weight decreases, this could be a sign of low testosterone.
+If your muscles noticeably decrease in size or your weight decreases, this could be a sign, among other reasons, of low testosterone.

 Note that testosterone does not affect muscle function or even muscle strength.
 Typically, a loss of mass accompanies a loss of strength, but the correlation is not one-to-one.
 Your eyes may tell you that your muscle mass is depleting before it reflects in your capacity to lift things.